 I define it as understanding how money works and putting that information to good use.

-From personal banking, to loans, to credit cards, and investments.
+From personal banking to loans to credit cards and investments.

-All of these fall under personal finance.
+All of these fall under your personal finances.

-Personal finance has its own language.
+Financial management has its own language.

 Let me give you a quick example.